Biometric Face Comparison

 NOTE

-To add matching to your workflow, please consider the following:
+To add face comparison to your workflow, please consider the following:

-• Image quality - if image quality is low, accuracy of the matching decreases
+• Image quality - if image quality is low, accuracy of the comparison decreases

 • Age difference between the images - time difference between the capture of the two images is several years, the person’s appearance might have changed significantly.